danielfone/heroku_config_vars/README.md

 * Every request needs to be authorized by your application.
 * Non SSL requests are confirmed by the user before they're loaded.

+That said, this engine will open up another vector for your (potentially sensitive) application configuration to be accessed.

 ## Setup

 0. (Test it works in development)